Intelligence: Knowns and Unknowns: Group differences

 Hispanics scores typically were between those of Blacks and Whites.
 Linguistic factors may have been particularly important for this group with many not speaking English well or English not their first language.
 This may have been reflected in higher scores on performance than on verbal subtests.
 Nevertheless, for young children the WISC-R had reasonably high correlations with school achievement measures.
 Standard aptitude tests predicted first-year college grades about as well for Hispanic high school students with moderate to high English proficiency as they did for non Hispanic Whites.

 Native Americans were culturally and linguistically diverse as well as living in widely varying settings.
 Groups, like the Inuit, who lived in the arctic tended to do particularly well, with no substantial sex difference, on visual-spatial skills.
 This likely represented a genetic and/or learned adaptation to the difficult arctic environment.
 Many Indian children had chronic middle-ear infections, and the resulting hearing loss can have marked negative effects on verbal tests.
 This may have been related to the relatively lower verbal scores for this group.

-There was a long-standing 15 point or 1 standard deviation difference between the intelligence test scores of African Americans and White Americans, though it might have narrowed slightly in the then recent years.
+There was a long-standing 15 point (or 1 standard deviation) difference between the intelligence test scores of African Americans and White Americans, though the authors state that it might have narrowed slightly in the then recent years.
 The difference was largest on those tests, verbal or non-verbal, that best represented the general intelligence factor (g).
 Controlled studies of the way the tests were formulated and administered had shown that this did not contribute substantially to the difference.
 Attempts to devise tests that would minimize disadvantages of this kind had been unsuccessful.
-The scores predicted future achievement equally well for Blacks and Whites.
-"The cause of that differential is not known; it is apparently not due to any simple form of bias in the content or administration of the tests themselves.
-The Flynn effect shows that environmental factors can produce differences of at least this magnitude, but that effect is mysterious in its own right.
-Several culturally based explanations of the Black/White IQ differential have been proposed; some are plausible, but so far none has been conclusively supported.
-There is even less empirical support for a genetic interpretation.
-In short, no adequate explanation of the differential between the IQ means of Blacks and Whites is presently available."
+The scores predicted future achievement equally well for Blacks and Whites, but not for Asians, who often outperformed what would ordinarily be expected in terms of job performance.
+With regard to the potential causes of these gaps, the authors stated that there was insufficient evidence at the time to make conclusions.

+Today, the scientific consensus is that genetics does not explain observed differences in average IQ test performance between groups, and that these differences are environmental in origin.